 Genetic engineering incorporates genes from various organisms including fungi and bacteria to enhance crop traits (InabaandNishio).
 Increasing knowledge of these genetic pathways facilitates the development of strategies to improve the nutritional composition of fruits.
 Additionally, fruit ripening and growth regulation at the molecular level play a crucial role in biofortification efforts aimed at improving food quality (Osorio et al., 2013).
 Genes involved in the production of growth hormones such as auxins, cytokinins and gibberellins significantly influence fruit size and quality making them essential targets for genetic enhancement (Tejpal et al., 2018; Seyfferth et al., 2020).

 Genome editing, or gene editing, is a technology that enables the precise correction, insertion, or deletion of DNA sequences in a wide variety of cells and organisms.
 (Khalil et.al.,2020).
 Gene editing offers the potential to create genetically modified organisms (GMOs) without incorporating transgenes, thereby addressing regulatory concerns linked to transgenic crops.
 (Mir et.al., 2020; Kumar et.al., 2020).
 Techniques like Mega-nucleases, Zinc-finger nucleases (ZFNs), transcription activator-like effector nucleases (TALENs), and Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR/Cas9) have been utilized in genome editing to develop β-carotene-enriched biofortified crop varieties.
-(Jaganathan et.al., 2018).
+(Jaganathan et al., 2018).
 Despite being highly adaptable, cost-efficient, and accurate, CRISPR/Cas9 can occasionally result in unintended mutations when off-target regions of the genome are affected during the editing process.
-(Kumar et.al., 2020).
+(Kumar et al., 2020).
 The transgenic approach has been shown to be sustainable and rapid when introducing desired traits into crops.
-(Singh et.al., 2016)
+(Singh et al., 2016)